 The U.S. Bureau of Labor Statistics confirmed that roofing and residential construction sectors have a much greater risk of falls than any other construction division.
-To protect workers, roofing contractors should have a written fall protection program that specifies what type of fall protection is provided and offers adequate training for workers.
+Therefore, to protect workers, roofing contractors should have a written fall protection program that specifies what type of fall protection is provided and offers adequate training for workers.

-Per OSHA, Contractors and employers who perform construction work must comply with standards in 29 CFR 1926, Subpart C, General Safety and Health Provisions, as well as other applicable standards as noted by OSHA.
+Per OSHA, contractors and employers who perform construction work must comply with standards in 29 CFR 1926, Subpart C, General Safety and Health Provisions, as well as other applicable standards as noted by OSHA.

 Follow OSHA’s three simple steps for fall protection safety while working on roofs.